TebogoLetebele/TebogoLetebele/README.md

 - 👋 Hi, I’m @Tebogo aka Tee
 - 👀 I’m interested in ...
-Software development and learning
+Software development on the frontend.
 - 🌱 I’m currently learning ...
-MERN stack on uDemy.
+MERN stack on uDemy via Angela Yu's Web Dev Bootcamp.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...